Kong/docs.konghq.com/app/contributing/index.md

 this kind of content or have support questions, join the community on [Kong's forum](https://discuss.konghq.com/), on [Gitter](https://gitter.im/Kong/kong), or on IRC at #kong.

+We can't provide product support in this repository.
 To report Kong Gateway bugs, visit the [Kong product contributing guide](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md#where-to-report-bugs).

 ## How to contribute

 We adhere to our own [code of conduct](https://github.com/Kong/docs.konghq.com/blob/main/CODE_OF_CONDUCT.md) and we expect the same of our contributors.

 If you find a problem in the docs, you can [file an issue](https://github.com/kong/docs.konghq.com/issues/new) or you can submit a pull request (PR) with a fix.
+Please fill out the issue or PR template!
+We can't help if we don't understand the problem.

 The Kong docs team assigns someone to review PRs every day, so you can expect acknowledgment of your contribution and at least preliminary feedback within about a day of your initial PR.
 We ask that you respond to feedback within a week if we ask for changes; otherwise, we'll close